c3se/alvis-intro/tutorial/7_multi_node_multi_gpu/README.md

 TensorFlow has their own [guide to distributed training](https://www.tensorflow.org/guide/distributed_training) which is a good reference to know of.
 Here we will cover some of that material.

+*N.B.* the TensorFlow example currently only works with Horovod.
+If you are planning to run multi-node TensorFlow jobs, contact support at
+<https://supr.naiss.se/support/> and we'll help you directly.

 ### Environment setup
 To run these examples load pytorch:
 ```bash